nice-nickname/paragraph-api/README.md

 # paragraph-api
-To start the project, clone this repository needs to include enviroment file with this variables:
+To start the project, clone this repository, after that, application needs to include enviroment file (.env) in application root directory with this variables:
 - PORT

 ...